Shallots - Key Growing Information

 SCIENTIFIC NAME: Allium cepa var. aggregatum

-CULTURE: Shallots require full sun and fertile, well-drained soil with a pH of 6.0-7.0.
+CULTURE: Shallots require full sun and fertile, well-drained soil with a pH of 6.0–7.0.
 Sandy loam soils are ideal; raised beds or raised rows are recommended for heavier soils to promote soil drainage.
-When planted at a closed spacing, shallots are more likely to form a single bulb.
+When planted at 2" per plant spacing, shallots are more likely to form a single bulb.

 TRANSPLANTING: In short-season areas, sow seeds indoors in flats in late February to mid-March.
 Broadcast 1/2" apart and cover 1/4".
 Tops may be clipped to 5" tall.
 Transplant to the garden 4" apart, or sow 5 seeds in each cell of 1–1 1/2" diameter plug trays, thinning to 3 per cell.
 Transplant each cell 6" apart.

 CULTIVATION: Keep shallots well weeded with shallow cultivation.

 WATER: Shallots are shallow rooted and grow best with at least 1" per week of rain or irrigation, especially during the bulbing phase.

 DISEASES: Adequate air circulation and crop rotation aids in reducing the risk of foliar disease